JKindonNtx/solutions-euc/documentation/RA-2022-Citrix Virtual Apps and Desktops - Windows Desktops on vSphere/RA-2022/ra-2022-06-benchmarking-and-test-environment.md

 ### Login Enterprise EUX Score

-According to [Login Enterprise documentation](https://support.loginvsi.com/hc/en-us/articles/4408717958162-Login-Enterprise-EUX-Score-), the EUX (End User Experience) score represents the performance of any Windows machine (virtual, physical, cloud, or on-premises).
+According to the [Login Enterprise documentation](https://support.loginvsi.com/hc/en-us/articles/4408717958162-Login-Enterprise-EUX-Score-), the EUX (End User Experience) score represents the performance of any Windows machine (virtual, physical, cloud, or on-premises).
 The score ranges from 0 to 10 and is based on the experience of one (minimum) or many users.

 <note>
 As you add more users to your VDI platform, expect your EUX score to drop.
 As more users demand a greater share of a VDI system’s shared resources, performance and user experience decrease.
 </note>

-We grade EUX scores internally as shown by the below table and will be displayed via a bar chart as shown below.
+We grade EUX scores as shown by the below table and will be displayed via a bar chart as shown below.

 | **EUX Score** | **Grade** |
 | --- | --- |